cert-manager/website/content/training/istio-knative.md

 ## Course content

 - Learned how to deploy Istio and Knative to a GKE Kubernetes cluster
-- Deployed an application using Knative services
+- Deploy applications using Knative services
 - Auto-scale services based on request demand
 - Understand how to access service logs and metrics and perform simple diagnostics and debugging
 - Deploy a canary service and configure traffic routing